felias-fogg/dw-link/docs/wishlist.md

 ##### List of tasks to work on:

-* maybe have a variable length break, dependent on the speed of ISP?
+* Maybe have a variable-length break, dependent on the speed of the ISP?

-* implement semi-hosting
+* Implement semi-hosting

 * Check for output of error routines.
 Sometimes it does not seem to work

+* Refactor so that only basic communication routines run on the UNO and the rest is done by PyAvrOCD

 ##### List of tasks done: